beamable/UnrealSDK/Docs/docs/user-reference/runtime-systems/operations-and-waits.md

 ```

 !!! warning Parameter Names and Beam Flow
 	The parameter names `UserSlot`, `OnOperationEvent` and `CallingContext` are important!
     They allow you to write your own implementation of our Beam Flow node for your operation.
     Look at the [Beam Flow Nodes](#beam-flow-nodes-operations) section for more information on how to create these.

-There are ton of examples of operations in our SDK.
+There are tons of examples of operations in our SDK.
 For some guidance, you can take a look at any of our various runtime subsystems such as:

 - `UBeamStatsSubsystem`
 - `UBeamInventorySubsystem`